ammarozkan/TBWG/README.md

 int tbwgcon1GetProperClientSocket(int socket, uint32_t ip, uint16_t port);

 // tries to read a [pkgcode] coded tbwgcon1 package.
 If there's no such package
-// will just going to ignore the data.
+// will just going to ignore the data and return -1.
 If there's a package but its not the expected
 // code, will read it but with returning 0.
 If there's a package that is needed,
-// then will read it and will return 1. int tbwgcon1ReceivePackage(void* memptr, uint8_t pkgcode);
+// then will read it and will return 1.
+If theres no any data, will return -2. int tbwgcon1ReceivePackage(void* memptr, uint8_t pkgcode);

 // Sends the package